 5 Signs You're Not Eating Enough Protein

-Even if you don’t have a true deficiency, you could be running a little low.
+Even if you don’t have a true deficiency, you could be running a little low, and that can affect your health in sneaky ways.

-A true protein deficiency is very rare in the United States—though it can be seen in people who have anorexia, cancer, or, in the case of severe malnutrition, undiagnosed Crohn’s disease—but sometimes, vegans or people who follow a raw food diet could find themselves running a little low, says Leslie Bonci, MPH, a nutritionist, owner of Active Eating Advice, and nutrition consultant for the Kansas City Chiefs.
+A true protein deficiency is very rare in the United States—though it can be seen in people who have anorexia, cancer, or, in the case of severe malnutrition, undiagnosed Crohn’s disease.
+But sometimes, vegans or people who follow a raw food diet could find themselves running a little low, Leslie Bonci, MPH, a nutritionist, owner of Active Eating Advice, and nutrition consultant for the Kansas City Chiefs, tells Health.
 (Vegetarians who eat dairy or even just eggs are unlikely to have a problem meeting their protein goals, she says.)

-"We have all these new plant-based foods in the marketplace, but [in terms of protein], they’re not all created equal," Bonci explains.
+"We have all these new plant-based foods in the marketplace, but [in terms of protein], they’re not all created equal," explains Bonci.
 Take milk, for example: One cup of 1% cow’s milk contains about 8.5 grams of protein, while a cup of almond milk only contains just 1 gram.

 Plus, most plant-based proteins aren't complete proteins—meaning they’re short on at least one of the nine essential amino acids that can be found in animal foods like meat, seafood, and eggs.
 (Soy and quinoa are complete proteins; beans, peas, grains, nuts, and seeds are not, according to the Food and Drug Administration.)